PhoenixPan/FrontEndDevelopment/JavaScriptBasic.md

 ```

 ##Variable
-1. Variable with no assignment(var carName;) will display "undefined";
+1. Variable with no assignment(var carName;) will display "undefined", if it's an operation, will display "NaN";
 2. You can re-declare a variable.
 If you don't assign a new value, it will keep the old one:
 ```
 var carName = "Volvo";